crashkonijn/AirController/README.md

 // Turns all debugs on and off public bool debug = true;

+// Set to true if the savedata needs to be loaded when a device connects public bool autoLoadSavedata = false;

 // Contains all players
 public Dictionary<int, Player> Players { get; protected set; }